Sasye/EndfieldBetterBuffBar/README_EN.md

 Enhances the combat HUD in *Arknights: Endfield* with a detailed buff/debuff inspection feature and real-time combat information display.
 Hovering over a buff icon in the status bar will display a detailed attribute panel that reveals the exact duration, stack count, and precise attribute modifiers (e.g., +10.0% ATK, +9.0% Spell Enhance, etc.).
 During combat, a bracket-shaped HUD flanking the crosshair shows Combo Skill cooldowns and Ultimate charge progress.

+> Use [Applepie Manager](https://github.com/Sasye/ApplepieManager) to conveniently manage and configure this plugin.

 ## User Agreement & Disclaimer

 <details>